A year after the synagogue attack: Do German Jews feel safer? | DW | 08.10.2020

 "As long as there is this half-heartedness, it won't work," said Sigmount Königsberg, anti-Semitism commissioner for the Jewish community organization in Berlin.
 Königsberg also pointed to previous instances of anti-Semitic crimes being overlooked or downplayed: In 2015, a court in Wuppertal, western Germany, ruled that an arson attack on a synagogue was not necessarily anti-Semitic, because the perpetrators had not shown any sign of being anti-Semitic before.
 "All you can do is hold your head," Königsberg told DW.
 "Breaking trust is very easy, building up trust takes longer."

 The political attitude hasn't always been helpful either.
 Earlier this week, Saxony-Anhalt Interior Minister Holger Stahlknecht caused outrage by saying that the new obligation to protect Jewish facilities meant police officers might not always be punctual in responding to other calls (though not emergency calls, he hastened to add), and called for people's understanding.
-"A state interior minister is not shy of presenting Jews as privileged and playing them off against other population groups," Schuster declared.
+"A state interior minister is not shy of presenting Jews as privileged and playing them off against other population groups," Schuster told the German news network RND.
 "By that he advances anti-Semitism."

 "You see what the situation is," summed up Andreas Nachama, a rabbi in Berlin and chairman of the general rabbi's conference (ARK).
 "Of course the politicians react, but with a certain reluctance."